 - Assignment 11

-jQuery part 2: Interactive image displays, content overlays, accordions and menus.
+jQuery part 2: Adding and removing CSS styes.
+Traversing the DOM.
+Interactive image displays, content overlays, accordions and menus.

 Week 13: Nov.18–24